MichaelWearing/FullStack-Java-React/README.md

 - Email or password being inncorect should be communicated
 - Wipe user info after a user is created?
 - Maybe look into design
-- Confirm that it is a valid email

 --- Back end ---